mrazjava/booklink-frontend-vue/README.md

 ![backend-master](https://github.com/mrazjava/booklink/workflows/backend-release/badge.svg?branch=master)

 ## Branching / CI Pipeline
-Work is done on a `feature-*` branch.
+Work is done on a `feature/*` branch.
 Push to feature triggers build with unit tests.
 Feature is merged to `develop`.
 Merge to develop triggers a full test suite (unit/integration) and builds a snapshot docker image pushed to github packages.
 Release is made by merging `develop` into `master`.